danagilliann/cic-notes/oct21.md

 		- UN calls for ceasefire
 		- Russia threatens to use nuclear weapons
 	- Nassar not humiliated because everyone ganged up against him, became hero
-	- Israel withdrew from Sanai
+	- Israel withdrew from Sinai
 - Israel's achievements from war
 	- Blockade and infiltrations ends
 	- UN to place forces on borders